TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_logout.md

 The logout request can (as all requests) fail, this can result in one of the following states:

-* An error pages from TelenorID\+
+* An error page/message from TelenorID\+
   * Example: Input error from the client results in a HTTP 4xx error message
+  * 401 "Invalid token" if the signature of the ID-token doesn't validate
+  * 401 "logout failed" if the sessionid isn't found or has expired in our system or if the logout at [TelenorID](TelenorID_TelenorID_Plus_-_term.md) failed
-  * Example: a fatal error in TelenorID\+ results in a HTTP 5xx error page
+  * Example: a fatal error in TelenorID\+ results in a HTTP 5xx error message/page
 * An error page from the end-users browser
   * Example: if the request towards TelenorID\+ times out

 For several of the cases the RP can't do much.
 We recommend the following errorhandling on the RP:

-* We recommend that the end-user is given information on how to manage all tokens and logout of all Telenor services if the logout flow fails
+* We recommend that the end-user is given information on how to manage all tokens ([Manage my Telenor](TelenorID_Plus_-_ManageMyTelenor.md)) and logout of all Telenor services if the logout flow fails
 * Some RP has the possibility to handle a missing response from TelenorID\+, for these types of clients we recommand that the RP implements a timout and that the end-user is given the same information